 Why is there a screen so we can look at the person “leading” worship?

-Why is there emotionally stirring music played when a spiritual commitment is supposedly asked for during an “alter call”?
+Why is emotionally stirring music played when a spiritual commitment is supposedly asked for during an “altar call”?

 Why do we use titles?

 Why do we refer to only some as anointed when the Word says all NT believers have an anointing?